-- Orders for the year were at a record level of \$1.87 billion, an increase of \$178 million, or 11%, from last year. - Backlog at December 31, 2023 was \$1.03 billion, another Company record, and an increase of \$146 million, or 17%, compared to the end of last year. - Net sales for the year ended December 31, 2023 were \$1.72 billion, the highest level in our history, and an increase of \$288 million, or 20% from last year. - For the year ended December 31, 2023, we reported operating income of \$224.5 million, an increase of \$63.7 million, or 40%, from last year. - Consolidated operating margin for the year ended December 31, 2023 was 13.0%, compared to 11.2% in the prior year. - For the year ended December 31, 2023, we reported net income of \$157.4 million, an increase of \$37.0 million, or 31%, from last year. - On a consolidated basis, we reported adjusted EBITDA\ of \$286.0 million for the year ended December 31, 2023, an increase of \$71.0 million, or 33%, from last year. - Adjusted EBITDA margin\ for the year ended December 31, 2023 was 16.6%, up from 15.0% last year. - Cash flow from continuing operating activities for the year ended December 31, 2023 was \$194 million, an increase of \$123 million, or 171%, from last year. - With our strong balance sheet, positive operating cash flow, and increased capacity under our credit facility, we are well positioned to continue to invest in internal growth initiatives, pursue strategic acquisitions and consider ways to return value to stockholders, as we did during 2023:
+- Net sales for the year ended December 31, 2024 were \$1.86 billion, the highest level in our history, and an increase of \$139 million, or 8% from last year. - Operating income for the year ended December 31, 2024 was \$281.4 million, an increase of \$56.9 million, or 25%, from last year. - Operating margin for the year ended December 31, 2024 was 15.1%, compared to 13.0% in the prior year. - Net income for the year ended December 31, 2024 was \$216.3 million, an increase of \$58.9 million, or 37%, from last year. - Adjusted EBITDA for the year ended December 31, 2024 was \$350.6 million, an increase of \$64.6 million, or 23%, from last year. - Adjusted EBITDA margin for the year ended December 31, 2024 was 18.8%, up from 16.6% last year. - Orders for the year were \$1.85 billion, the second highest annual orders reported in the Company's history, contributing to a backlog of \$997 million at December 31, 2024.

-- Our capital expenditures in 2023 were approximately \$30 million, and included a number of strategic investments in new machinery and equipment aimed at gaining operating efficiencies and expanding capacity at certain production facilities. - We continue to invest in new product development and are encouraged that these efforts will provide additional opportunities to further diversify our customer base, penetrate new end-markets and/or gain access to new geographic regions. - We continued to execute on our disciplined M&A strategy with the acquisitions of Blasters and Trackless.
-We have now completed 11 acquisitions since 2016. - We demonstrated our commitment to returning value to our stockholders by paying cash dividends of \$23.8 million, and spending \$5.5 million to repurchase shares under our authorized repurchase program. - To highlight our ongoing focus on operating in a socially responsible and sustainable manner, we published our fourth annual Sustainability Report in June 2023. - \ The Company uses adjusted earnings before interest, tax, depreciation and amortization ("adjusted EBITDA") and the ratio of adjusted EBITDA to net sales ("adjusted EBITDA margin") as additional measures which are representative of its underlying performance and to improve the comparability of results across reporting periods.
+- Net cash provided by operating activities for the year ended December 31, 2024 was \$231 million, an increase of \$37 million, or 19%, from last year. - With our strong balance sheet, positive operating cash flow, and capacity under our credit facility, we are well positioned to continue to invest in internal growth initiatives, pursue strategic acquisitions, and consider ways to return value to stockholders, as we did during 2024: - Our capital expenditures in 2024 were approximately \$41 million and included a number of strategic investments in new machinery and equipment aimed at gaining operating efficiencies and expanding capacity at certain production facilities. - We continue to invest in new product development and anticipate that these efforts will provide additional opportunities to further diversify our customer base, penetrate new end-markets, and/or gain access to new geographic regions. - We continued to execute on our disciplined M&A strategy with the acquisition of Standard.
+We have now completed 12 acquisitions since 2016. - We demonstrated our commitment to returning value to our stockholders by paying cash dividends of \$29.3 million and spending \$6.7 million to repurchase shares of our common stock under our authorized repurchase program. - The Company uses adjusted earnings before interest, tax, depreciation, and amortization ("adjusted EBITDA") and the ratio of adjusted EBITDA to net sales ("adjusted EBITDA margin") as additional measures to assist it in comparing its performance on a consistent basis for purposes of business decision making by removing the impact of certain items that management believes are not representative of its underlying performance and to improve the comparability of results across reporting periods.
 Refer to the Results of Operations section for further discussion regarding these non-GAAP metrics and a reconciliation of each to the most comparable GAAP measure for each of the periods presented.